• Skip to main content

 Two fried chicken burgers on a cutting board with fries.

-This recipe was inspired by a yummy fried chicken burger I had recently at the River Bar and Lounge at The Cloister in Sea Island, Georgia.
-I was smitten and couldn’t wait to get home and recreate it.
+This recipe was inspired by a fried chicken burger I had at The Cloister at Sea Island, and I couldn't wait to recreate it at home.
+If you love a crispy chicken sandwich with real Southern soul, this one delivers.

 Jump to: